Guidelines for Physical Preparation and Deposit of Stacks Items

 1. Volumes that do not have a hard cover will be considered unbound.

 2. Softbound volumes that can stand alone and have a stiff paper cover will shelve as is.
 However, exposed brass paper fasteners, prong fasteners or staples are not acceptable.
 These items, and single sheet or extremely thin documents should be deposited in archival envelopes.
-See Section 4.4 for label instructions.
+See Section 4.g for label instructions.

 3. Softbound volumes that are less than 1/4" thick, with or without a stiff paper cover, should be shelved in a container with two open sides (open top and open back), such as a Princeton file.